Going to an Enduro Race could just be the perfect weekend getaway, if:

 I landed at “be stronger, leaner, fitter, and healthier”.
 How my body would feel climbing a certain mountain or staircare.
 How my lower back will feel in a few years from now.
 How my knees feel walking down a steep hill.
 That I might one day be able to lift up my heavy motorcycle if it falls.
 Nicely shaped arms and legs.
 And if the exercise could over time heal my cardiovascular system and help manage my blood pressure that would simply be epic!

-Coach Rob (Women Who Lift Weights) on his podcast suggests to set goals for both, the process and the outcome.
+Coach Rob (from Women Who Lift Weights) on his podcast suggests to set goals for both, the process and the outcome.
 Interesting, right?

 Process goals could be a heavy lifting session at least 10 times a month, or doing squats every single week, or always warming up for 15 minutes before starting the workout, or not giving a damn about who sees you sweat.